Skip to main content

 Mechanism of Action

-CJC-1295 covalently binds serum albumin via maleimidopropionic acid, creating a long-circulating GHRH analog with 6-8 day half-life.
-It activates pituitary GHRH receptors to stimulate GH synthesis while preserving natural pulsatility, sustaining elevated GH and IGF-1 for days to weeks.
+CJC-1295 covalently anchors to serum albumin through its Drug Affinity Complex, turning a short-lived GHRH fragment into an analog that circulates for 6 to 8 days.
+It activates pituitary GHRH receptors to stimulate the body's own growth hormone while preserving natural pulsatility, sustaining elevated GH and IGF-1 for days at a time.

 CJC-1295Albumin ConjugationMaleimidopropionic acidGHRH ReceptorPituitary somatotrophsGH SynthesisPulsatile productionHepatic IGF-1Downstream signalingExtended Half-Life6-8 day circulationvs minutes for GHRHGH Elevation2-10 fold increaselasting 6+ daysNatural PulsatilityPreserved secretionpattern & rhythmTissue RepairIGF-1 mediated growth& metabolic effectsSustained Physiological Growth Hormone Amplification